albertp16/geotechnicalpy/README.md

 Created by:

-Albert Pamonag, M.Eng
+**Albert Pamonag, M.Eng**

+---

-Currently enrolled in Professional Master of Structural Design in Tall Buildings (PMTB) at Asian Institute Technology - Taguig.
+Currently enrolled in Professional Master of Structural Design in Tall Buildings (PMTB) at Asian Institute Technology - Thailand.

+---

 He complete is Master of Engineer in Civil Engineer specialization in Structural Engineering at De la Salle University - Manila.